Sea Turtle Camp Team

-After years of experience in the water sports industry, Deaton’s aptitude for logistics, operations, concern for conservation and search for more meaning in his career led him back to Surf Camp, where he is the Operations Director.
-In his free time, you can find him fishing the inland waters of NC, hiking in the Blue Ridge Mountains, searching for barrels and researching his next surf trip.
+After years of experience in the water sports industry, Deaton’s aptitude for logistics, operations, concern for conservation and search for more meaning in his career led him back to Surf Camp, where he is the Vice President of Operations.
+In his free time, you can find him fishing the inland and offshore waters of NC, hiking in the Blue Ridge Mountains, searching for barrels and researching his next surf trip.

 Kasey Schollenberger, Program Director